renpy/renpy/sphinx/source/screens.rst

 In addition to the screen statement, there are three Ren'Py script language statements that involve screens.

 Two of these statements take a keyword argument list.
-This is a python argument list, in parenthesis, consisting of only keyword arguments.
+This is a Python argument list, in parentheses, consisting of only keyword arguments.
 Positional arguments, extra positional arguments (*), and extra keyword arguments (**) are not allowed.

 Show Screen
 -----------

-The show screen statement causes a screen to be shown.
+The ``show screen`` statement causes a screen to be shown.
 It takes an screen name, and an optional argument list.
 If present, the arguments are used to initialize the scope of the screen.

-The show screen statement takes an optional nopredict keyword, that prevents screen prediction from occurring.
+The show screen statement takes an optional ``nopredict`` keyword, that prevents screen prediction from occurring.
 During screen prediction, arguments to the screen are evaluated.
 Please ensure that evaluating the screen arguments does not cause unexpected side-effects to occur.